Genez-io/genezio-landing-page/deployment-platform/content/posts/business_logic_in_the_backend_the_why_and_how.md

 - Adopt a solution that is framework agnostic – getting stuck with a specific framework or approach generates vendor lock-in and ultimately limits your ability to respond to market changes.
 Avoid this and utilize a framework agnostic solution.
 - Utilize a solution that provides ample scalability and extensibility – no business solution is a one-and-done thing.
 Business requires constant iteration and development, so adopt a solution that provides ample systems for scaling and extension.
 Even better, adopt a solution that allows for auto-scalability to reduce your resource allocation and time to market.

-## Genezio and Business Logic
+## DeployApps and Business Logic

 Thankfully, you don’t have to look too far for a strong solution that is type-safe, framework agnostic, scalable, and designed to put your business logic in the backend.
-Genezio is a strong contender for this role, and can be rapidly implemented in moments with a low-friction onboarding process and easy-to-use integration.
+DeployApps is a strong contender for this role, and can be rapidly implemented in moments with a low-friction onboarding process and easy-to-use integration.

-Genezio has a whole host of features that make it a wonderful solution:
+DeployApps has a whole host of features that make it a wonderful solution:

 - A fully typesafe fullstack application with an RPC backend.
 - Production ready for TypeScript BE/FE with beta support for Kotlin, Swift, and Dart.
 Mobile support for Fluitter and React Native!
-- Plugs into a Genezio provisioned database - or you can bring your own!
+- Plugs into a DeployApps provisioned database - or you can bring your own!
 Table creation and CRUD boilerplate is generated through LLM, getting you quick iteration and easy deployment!
 - Framework agnostic and easy deployment - feel free to use React, Vue, Angular, Svelte, Flutter, and any other new shiny frontend framework!
 - Rapid and automatic scaling makes it a breeze to grow your offering rapidly.
 - A powerful open-source community and world-class collaborative tools makes it easy to use – and easier to iterate!

 ### A Practical Example

-Let’s look at a practical example in Genezio.
+Let’s look at a practical example in DeployApps.
 In this case, we are implementing a secret process that we want hidden within the backend.
 Let’s look at how the backend might utilize this logic in a way that is secure:

 ```ts
 import { GenezioDeploy, GenezioAuth, GnzContext } from "@genezio/types";